 Soda is high in calories.

 A 12-oz can of cola is about 140 calories, while a 16-oz bottle is 180 calories or more.
 That may not seem like a lot, but those are essentially empty calories.
 They provide little nutrition and don’t make you feel full.
+Soda is often an afterthought as part of a fast-food meal or dinner out.
 If your goal is 2,000 calories per day, one bottle of soda is nearly 10% of your daily calories!
 Women who went from 1 or fewer sodas per week to 1 or more per day gained more weight and had an increased risk of diabetes.

 Soda is linked to weight gain and diabetes

 Many studies have linked excessive consumption of soda to obesity and type-2 diabetes.
 Soda is filled with sugar calories, which can contribute to insulin resistance and increased risk for diabetes.
 It also doesn’t make you feel full and can even make you hungrier.
 People who consume 1-2 cans of soda daily have a 26% increased risk of type-2 diabetes.